A Win for Wisconsin’s Wolves

 What’s the situation with wolves in Wisconsin right now?

-After hundreds of wolves were wiped out by hunting, poaching and trapping earlier this year, state wildlife officials have authorized 300 more wolves to be hunted or trapped in the fall of 2021.
+After hundreds of wolves were wiped out by hunting, poaching and trapping earlier this year, state wildlife officials authorized more wolves to be hunted or trapped in the fall of 2021.
+Massive public outcry and multiple lawsuits followed.
+In October 2021, a court ruled that Wisconsin cannot allow wolf hunting until its wolf management plan is updated.

 How did we get here?